hybridcattt/hybridcattt.com/_posts/2020-08-29-website-essentials.md

 ---
 layout: post
 title:  "Building a Well-Rounded Website: Essentials"
-# date:   2020-10-10 21:00:16 +0200
 medium_link: ''
 excerpt: A collection of essential links useful for building a well-rounded website, regardless of the stack.
 While building my personal website, I've gathered 20+ resources that I regularly get back to, and I'm hoping this list will help others who are following a similar path.
 ---

-I first learned the basics of web development in the 2000s.
-I mainly had transactional experiences with that platform, until I decided to build the first version of my personal site two years ago.
+I first learned the basics of web development in the 2000s, and have since contributed to web applications code in my corporate jobs and worked with HTML&CSS in the context of ebooks.
+But the first real website I made and published from scratch was the first version of my personal site that I built two years ago.
 It was a single `index.html` with a static layout and very little content.
-The blog you're reading now has much more to it and is built with a static site generator.
+The blog that you are reading right now is built with a static site generator.

-Building a website in 2020 turned out to be a much more exciting experience than expected.
-I discovered so many new things as web development has advanced by a lot in the past decade.

-During the last couple of years, I've gathered a large collection of useful bookmarks.
+During the last couple of years, I have accumulated a large collection of bookmarks that I find helpful when making websites.
-Many of those links I keep referring back to all the time.
+I regularly keep referring to many of them.

-All of the resources are relevant to most websites regardless of what stack or framework is used.
+All of these resources are relevant to most kinds of websites, regardless of what stack or framework you use.
-If you are building a website, I hope this collection will be useful to you.
+If you are building a website on your own, I hope this collection will prove to be useful.

 > All links are from my personal collection.
 I have no affiliation with any of the linked resources.
 All linked resources are free to use.